richchapler/AzureSolutionsDocumentation/docs/_wip_SQL_PurviewAsset_LogicApp_BlobStorageCSV.md

     * `Collection Admin` role to access Account Data Plane and Metadata policy Data Plane
     * `Data Curator` role to access Catalog Data plane
     * `Data Source Administrator` role to access Scanning Data plane
-      _Note: Be patient when setting permissions for the first time... replication can take some time_
+      <br>_Note: Be patient when setting permissions for the first time... replication can take some time_

 To produce the "match this" report using the Purview UI:
 * Click Data Estate Insights